-It is able to autonomously interpret serial data coming from any RS232 appliance and expose measures as if they would come from a Yoctopuce sensor, with all inherent advantages: unique identifier, polling, callbacks, datalogger.
-Be aware that this device will not work with applications designed to use a COM port: it is designed to be used with Yoctopuce API only.
+It can autonomously interpret serial data coming from any RS232 appliance and expose measures as if they were coming from a Yoctopuce sensor, with all the inherent advantages: unique identifier, polling, callbacks, data logger.
+Be aware that this device does not work with applications designed to use a COM port: it is designed to be used with the Yoctopuce API only.

-The device is electrically isolated, which means it can be connected without risk to an appliance powered on a different circuit.
-The Yocto-RS232 conforms to TIA/EIA-232-F standard (-5.5V and 5.5V output, and up to -25V... +25V as input).
+The device is electrically insulated, which means that it can be connected without risk to an appliance powered on a different circuit.
+The Yocto-RS232 conforms to the TIA/EIA-232-F standard (-5.5V and 5.5V output, and up to -25V... +25V as input).
 It is therefore compatible with all standard RS232 interfaces, but it cannot be wired directly to chips using logical CMOS/TTL levels.

 The RJ12 to DB9 adapter for bidirectional communication (including CTS/RTS) is included.

-The device can also analyze a RS232 bidirectional communication between two tiers without interference (using two input channels), but the adapter for this usage is not included.
+The device can also analyze an RS232 bidirectional communication between two tiers without interference (using two input channels), but the adapter for this usage is not included.